Family Reunification Parole Processes

 - Your parole period expires.

-DHS may also decide to terminate your parole upon notice at its discretion for other reasons, such as violating any laws of the United States.
-We expect you will leave the country when your parole expires or apply for an immigration status for which you may be otherwise eligible.
-If you stay in the United States after your parole expires and are not otherwise in a period of authorized stay, officials who encounter you may refer you to U.S. Immigration and Customs Enforcement (ICE) for immigration proceedings.
+DHS may also decide to terminate your parole with notice at its discretion for other reasons, such as violating any laws of the United States.
+We expect you will leave the country when your parole expires or apply for an immigration status you are otherwise eligible for.
+If you stay in the United States after your parole expires and you are not otherwise in a period of authorized stay, officials who encounter you may refer you to U.S. Immigration and Customs Enforcement (ICE) for removal proceedings.

 Leaving the United States

-If CBP grants you (the beneficiary) advance authorization to travel, you may present it only once for travel to the United States to seek parole at the U.S. port of entry.
-After you are paroled into the United States, if you want to leave the United States and then return as a parolee, you must request an Advance Parole Document by filing Form I-131, Application for Travel Document, before traveling outside the United States.
-If you leave the United States without getting an Advance Parole Document, you may not be able to return and seek parole back into the U.S. For information on how to apply for an Advance Parole Document while you are in the United States, please see the Form I-131 page.
+If you are a beneficiary of these processes granted advance authorization to travel, you may present the advance authorization to travel only once for travel to the United States to seek parole at a U.S. port of entry.
+After you are paroled into the United States, if you want to leave the United States and then return as a parolee, you must request an advance parole document by filing Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, before traveling outside the United States.
+If you leave the United States without getting an advance parole document, you may not be able to return and seek parole back into the United States.
+For information on how to apply for an advance parole document while you are inside the United States, please see the Form I-131 page.

 Becoming a Lawful Permanent Resident

-We expect beneficiaries who are paroled into the United States under these processes to apply, when eligible, for a Green Card once their visas become available.
+We expect beneficiaries who are paroled into the United States under these processes to apply, when eligible, for a Green Card once their visa becomes available.
+To know when your visa is available, look at the visa bulletin.
+We encourage you to monitor the visa bulletin and to apply for a Green Card as soon as you are eligible to do so.
 For more information about applying for a Green Card, please see our Adjustment of Status and Form I-485, Application to Register Permanent Residence or Adjust Status pages.

 Unlawful Presence

-If you are subject to an unlawful presence bar, you may apply for a waiver by filing Form I-601A, Provisional Unlawful Presence Waiver, before you leave the United States to appear at a U.S. embassy or U.S. consulate for an immigrant visa interview.
+If a beneficiary of these processes applies for an immigrant visa abroad when their visa is available, but they are inadmissible based on unlawful presence, they may be able to apply for a waiver of inadmissibility.
+They can apply for this waiver before they depart the United States to appear at a U.S. embassy or U.S. consulate for an immigrant visa interview, by filing Form I-601A, Provisional Unlawful Presence Waiver.
 For more information about applying for a waiver after departing the United States, go to our Form I-601, Application for Waiver of Grounds of Inadmissibility page.

-You may also seek legal counsel or consult with an authorized immigration service provider regarding your situation.
+Beneficiaries may also seek legal counsel or consult with an authorized immigration service provider regarding their situation.

 Avoid immigration scams.
-We do not want you to become the victim of an immigration scam.
+We do not want you or your beneficiaries to become victims of an immigration scam.
 If you need legal advice on immigration matters, make sure the person helping you is authorized to give legal advice.
 Only an attorney or accredited representative working for a Department of Justice recognized organization can give you legal advice.
 Visit the Avoid Scams page for information and resources.